Attentive multilayer fusion for vision transformers: Discussion

 The field has long hold the belief that most, if not all, task-relevant information is encoded in the last layers of a neural network model~\citep[cf.][]{devlin-etal-2019-bert, zhai2020largescalestudyrepresentationlearning, dosovitskiy2020vit, pmlr-v139-radford21a, kornblith2021loss, raghu2021vision} and, hence, gravitated toward using the penultimate or final layer for adapting model representations via linear probing~\citep{DBLP:conf/iclr/AlainB17, kornblith2019betterimagenetmodelstransfer, muttenthaler2023human}.
 However, there has recently been suggestive evidence that information relevant for successfully deploying a model downstream may be distributed across several tokens and layers~\citep{oquab2023dinov2, tu2023vqt, chen2024context}.

-Here, we provide further evidence that intermediate layers in ViTs encode relevant task-specific signals that the \CLS representation of the final layer does not capture alone.
-In a supplementary analysis, we find that intermediate layers perform comparably to last layers on certain datasets despite having dissimilar representations, suggesting they hold complementary knowledge.
-Our attention mechanism allocates significant weights to both intermediate and last layers, indicating intermediate representations contribute meaningful information for downstream predictions. \rebuttal{The learned attention weights show that specialized domains like medical and satellite imaging rely heavily on information encoded in intermediate layers, whereas natural image tasks focus on last-layer semantics.} \rebuttal{We demonstrate that probing via cross-attention, rather than simple affine transformations, effectively leverages intermediate layer representations, and show these benefits hold robustly across different attentive probing architectures}.
+Here, we provide further evidence that intermediate layers in ViTs encode relevant task-specific signals that the final-layer \CLS representation alone does not capture.
+ALF assigns significant weights to both the intermediate and last layers, indicating that intermediate representations contribute meaningful information to downstream predictions.
+The learned attention weights show that specialized domains like medical and satellite imaging rely heavily on information encoded in intermediate layers, whereas natural image tasks focus on last-layer semantics.
+We demonstrate that probing via cross-attention, rather than simple affine transformations, effectively leverages intermediate-layer representations, and show that these benefits hold robustly across different attentive probing architectures.